-Regardless of the type of ham you have, let it stand for 15 minutes before carving.
+- Let the ham stand for 15 minutes before carving.

 Although we chose not to glaze our ham, you can easily add a glaze.
 To complement the pineapple chutney, just stir 1/3 cup honey together with 2 tablespoons of warm pineapple or orange juice in a small bowl.

-Remove the ham from the oven, increase the temperature to 400°F and unwrap it.
-Brush with glaze and return to the oven just long enough for the glaze to caramelize - 10 to 12 minutes.
+About 15 minutes before the ham is done heating, remove it from the oven and unwrap it.
+Increase the oven temperature to 400°F and brush the ham liberally with your glaze.
+Return it to the oven just long enough for the glaze to caramelize on the surface – 12 to 15 minutes.